 by Victor Rodriguez, Grandfather of 4 Lucky Kids!

 “El pavo y yo estamos en la chimenea.”
 Did you say, “The turkey and I are in the fireplace?”
 Yes, indeed!
 This is one of the fun sentences heard in our Round Robin Spanish Thanksgiving sentence game.
 COVID changed schooling for my grandchildren this year.
 One grandson is in 8th grade, two are in 7th, and a granddaughter is in 5th grade.
-Their parents asked me to teach a Spanish course for the kids via internet.
+Their parents asked me to teach a Spanish course for the kids via the internet.
 I learned Spanish growing up and in school, and being recently retired, I said yes.

 I Chose Spanish for You! and Organized Our Spanish Online Class

-I searched for Spanish teaching material and chose the Spanish For You! curriculum and their Mi Vida themed package for our year-long study.
+I searched for Spanish teaching curriculum material and chose the Spanish For You! curriculum and their Mi Vida themed package for our year-long study.
 I like the scope of the material, the simple format, the audio of all the content, and the affordability.
 I selected the Mi Vida themed package for its emphasis on the home setting.
 The students start using the language in their everyday life from day one.
 My tech savvy sons settled on Google Meet for our meeting platform.
 Our class is Monday from 3:00 – 3:50pm to accommodate the kids’ regular school classes and studies.
 I planned an annual calendar, and we began in late September.

 Kids Converse with Their Spanish-Speaking Great Grandfather